 - Only staff and faculty members may request transportation.

-- To access the Transportation request form on the USF portal: Departments, Transportation, Transportation Request Form.
+- To access the Transportation request form on the USF portal, Click here to access the form.

 - You must give two weeks’ notice for all transportation requests.

 - A group advisor must be present on every trip.

 - The university will provide transportation for athletic teams, educational trips, alumni outings, recognized clubs and possibly other properly supervised student groups.

 - Transportation is available on a first come, first serve basis.

 - The Transportation Department provides all vehicles.
 In the case that there are none available, a charter or rental can be procured.